 Saint John's Wort, is not limited only as a flower medicine for depression.

 Hypericum means over the spirit.
 Its hypericin sensitizes us to light, so you must be careful of too much sunlight when taking it.

 As a tincture, hypericum is useful for mild to moderate depression, menopausal symptoms, and for those who manifest their mental states as body symptoms.

-White yarrow relaxes smooth muscles, making it good for cramping in the digestive tract and uterus.
+On the physical level, white yarrow relaxes smooth muscles, making it good for cramping in the digestive tract and uterus.
 It may reduce fever when taken internally because it makes you sweat.

 Yarrow is astringent and helps stop external and internal bleeding, which made the tincture a popular remedy for heavy menstrual bleeding and nosebleeds.

 It is a natural antiseptic and antibiotic for infections inside the body and out.
 Make an infusion of yarrow flowers and drink to help relieve congestion and stimulate digestion.
 Also use the infusion as a wash for eczema, oily skin, and wounds.